-The modular classroom building will accommodate additional space for the teaching of students on the subject site.
+The modular classroom building will accommodate additional specialty space for the teaching of agriculture to students on the subject site.

-The Anglican Schools Corporation have advised that proposed works will not result in an increase in the number of students or staff at the school of greater than 10% compared to the 12 month enrolment period up to the end of September quarter 2021.
-The additional student enrolment during this period has been less than 50.
+The Anglican Schools Corporation have advised that proposed works will not result in an increase in the number of students or staff at the school of greater than 10% compared to the 12 month enrolment period up to the end of June quarter 2022.